Clicky

 Once you replaced the o-rings and inserted the new oil-filter correctly, you can add the cap back and tighten it down.
 Do not over tighten, you only want it to be snug.

-5: Next, Add The New Oil
+5: Next, Add The New engine Oil

 Use a funnel to add the same amount of new motor oil you took out, like 2.5 quarts if that’s what you removed.